What is Cryptshare?

 An overview on our system requirements you will find below.

 Which languages are supported?

-Out of the box, we provide language packs for several languages such as Dutch, English, French, German, Italian, Spanish, Swedish and Portuguese.
-You can see a full list of provided language packs here.
+Out of the box, we provide language packs for several languages such as Dutch, English, French, German, Italian, Spanish, Swedish, Portuguese and Ukrainian.

 The latest language packs can be found on https://wiki.cryptshare.com.

 It is also possible to modify or create language packages.
 Information on this can be found at:

 Can I change the User Interface Design of Cryptshare for Outlook?